 - Have job security since HVAC positions can't be outsourced.

-- Become your own boss and own your own successful business.
+- Be your own boss and work toward starting your own successful business.

 Is HVAC a Demanding Job?